kestra-io/docs/content/docs/configuration/index.md

 The default role is the role that will be assigned to a new user when it is created.

-For setup facilities, you can define the default role from the `kestra.security.default-role` configuration.
+You can define the default role using the `kestra.security.default-role` configuration.
-Each time you start Kestra, the default role will be checked and created if it does not exist for every Tenant.
+Whenever you start Kestra, the default role will be checked and created if it doesn't exist.

 The default role requires three properties:
 * `kestra.security.default-role.name`: the name of the default role